 To save me on steps, and because I love to keep wood that is in good shape in its wood state, I chose to update this cupboard with stain.
 I left the doors on, but removed the latches, knobs, and beadboard backing to make staining easier.

 For the beadboard, I wanted to lighten it up as well, so I gave it a coat of flat white paint.
-I could certainly use another finish like eggshell or satin, but I wanted this to be a sort of wash and keep with the primitive scheme.
+I can certainly use another finish like eggshell or satin, but I want this to be a sort of wash and keep with the primitive scheme.

 Now this once sad-looking cupboard showcases a rustic touch.
 It’s a perfect spot for displaying your wares.
-If you love it, you can find it available in my shop.
-(SOLD)
+If you love it, you can find it available in my online shop.

-While those vintage green water jars were found curbside by my friend. tsk.
+While those vintage green water jars are from Curb le Chic via my friend. tsk.
 Gotta love good friends.